jsr1225/GettingandCleaningData_CourseProject/CodeBook.md

 merged_data <- rbind(x_test, x_train)

-To finish, I creates a second, independent tidy data set, TidyData, with the average of each variable for each activity and each subject.
+To finish, I created the required second, independent tidy data set, TidyData, with the average of each variable for each activity and each subject.

 tidyData <- ddply(merged_data, .(Subject, Activity), function(x) colMeans(x[, 3:81]))

 To conclude, I used write.table() to make the tidy dataset a text file. write.table(tidyData, file = "TidyDataset.txt", row.names = FALSE)